Migrating from one Latin American country to another is like changing rooms in the Titanic

 The protests, with thousands of people calling for an end to the 62-year-old communist regime, began on Sunday in the western city of San Antonio de los Baños, later spreading to more than 40 cities and towns, including the capital Havana.

-President Miguel Díaz-Canel deployed security forces across the country.
+President Miguel Díaz-Canel, leading the military dictatorship, deployed security forces across the country.
 His government also disrupted communications.
 Shortly after 4 p.m. local time on Sunday, the state-run ETECSA, the country’s phone and network monopoly, halted internet services.

 In Havana, state forces were out in droves on Sunday night with so-called rapid-reaction brigades and Communist Party militants armed with heavy sticks.
 Some protesters were attacked, and more than 100 were arrested according to activists.
 This week, hundreds of Cubans lined up outside police stations to look for missing relatives whose whereabouts were unknown.